(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections: Implications for Existing Constraints

 \subsection{Detection ceilings}

 Now we briefly consider if the detection ceilings (i.e., the largest cross sections that can be probed by a given detector based on the detector's overburden) shown in Fig.~\ref{fig:prexist_limit_simpl} are preserved.
-In our simple model in Sec.~\ref{sec:contact}, cross sections simply saturate at four times the geometric cross section for heavier nuclei.
+In our simple model in Sec.~\ref{sec:contact}, cross sections simply saturate at 4 times the geometric cross section for heavier nuclei.
 Even if all nuclei in the detector overburden have an elastic scattering cross section equal to their geometric cross section, dark matter cannot be stopped by the overburden above some $m_\chi$ \cite{Goodman:1984dc}.

 Because all currently computed detector ceilings exist at cross sections where the breakdown of the $A^4$ scaling is severe, correctly calculated detector ceilings must be specialized to a specific model.
-For basic energy-independent cross section scaling, the weakened ceilings likely lead to stronger direct detection constraints for $m_\chi\lesssim 10^{16}\;\text{GeV}$.
-For such models, direct detection may even have exhausted the parameter space for cross sections up to the largest cross sections achievable with point-like dark matter.
+For basic energy-independent cross-section scaling, the weakened ceilings likely lead to stronger direct-detection constraints for $m_\chi\lesssim 10^{16}\;\text{GeV}$.
+For such models, direct detection may even have exhausted the parameter space for cross sections up to the largest cross sections achievable with pointlike dark matter.
 For other dark matter form factors, the behavior around the ceiling could be more complicated.

 Further work is required to make detailed adjustments to existing constraint contours to determine what dark matter parameter space has been constrained at large cross sections.